Christmas lights neatly wound onto orange reels for efficient Christmas decoration storage.

 Labels are my holiday cleanup love language.
 Use a label maker, painter’s tape, or even a good ol’ Sharpie to clearly mark your bins.
 My go go-to is using white Avery shipping labels – either print on them or simply write on them with your Sharpie.

-Trust me, future you will be so grateful when you’re not playing a game of “What’s in this box?” next year.
 Or…. when you inevitably come across a piece of Christmas décor in a couple weeks that you missed during cleanup!
 Happens to me.
 Every.
 Year.

 Labeled gray storage bins on a shelf, marked 'Christmas Bath' and 'Christmas Office,' for organized holiday decoration storage.